ghc-proposals/ghc-proposals/proposals/0000-unlifted-datatypes.rst

 Dynamic Semantics
 ~~~~~~~~~~~~~~~~~

-Unliftedness (i.e., the absence of divergence) implies the need for an eager
+Unliftedness (i.e., the absence of divergence) in general implies the need for
-evaluation semantics, which GHC implements in expression of kind ``#``.
+an eager evaluation semantics, which GHC implements in expression of kind
+``#``.

 Thus, call-by-value semantics are already well established within GHC.
 The
 novelty is pattern matching on and construction of unlifted data types, but